aaron-grau/curic/react/projects/piano/README.md

 const intervalId = setINterval(callback, 10);
 clearINterval(intervalId);
 ```

-Don't proceed until you're about to play all of your tracks!
+Don't proceed until you can play all of your recorded tracks!

 ## Phase 8: Style Your App